 Prior Action YES NO Have you discussed this project with the permit applicant?
 Did you discuss the project with the Planning Department permit review planner? × Did you participate in outside mediation on this case? ()

-If you have discussed the project with the applicant, planning staff or gone through mediation, please summarize the result, including any changes there were made to the proposed project.
+applicant, planning staff or gone through mediation, please es there were made to the proposed project.
 See attached.

 In the space below and on separate paper, if necessary, please present facts sufficient to answer each question.